Bad Moms: Release

 In May 2015, Paramount set the film's release date for April 15, 2016, but later, in July 2015, the studio moved the film out to a new unspecified release date.
 STX Entertainment later bought the distribution rights to the film, which was scheduled for August 19, 2016, before it was eventually released on July 29, 2016, with release dates swapped with The Space Between Us.

 Bad Moms grossed $113.2 million in the United States and Canada and $70.7 million in other territories for a worldwide total of $183.9 million, against a budget of $20 million.
 It was released there on July 29, 2016, alongside Jason Bourne and Nerve, and was projected to gross around $25 million in its opening weekend from 3,215 theaters.
-The film grossed $2.1 million from Thursday night previews and in its opening weekend, the film grossed $23.8 million and finished at the box office.
+The film grossed $2.1 million from Thursday night previews and in its opening weekend, the film grossed $23.8 million and finished third at the box office.
 On September 3, the film crossed $100 million domestically and became STX Entertainment's first film to do so.
 Deadline Hollywood calculated the net profit of the film to be $50.8 million, when factoring together all expenses and revenues.